alchzh/redeclipse-guides/weapons/pistol.md

 * Finishing off a damaged opponent.

 ###What is the pistol bad at?
+Please protect my sanity and don't try to do these things.

-* Taking down full health opponents
+* Taking down full health opponents without headshots
-* Killing players with good movement skills, even at close ranges
+* Killing players with good movement skills without prior damage, even at close-quarters
-* Doing damage if you don't hit the head
+* Not aiming for the head, unless they're REALLY low, ie, if you landed 2 good rifle shots

 #Pistol Variables
-##General Variables
+##General Variablesk
 |Name|Value|
 |----|----|
 |ammoadd|10